-The most important facet of all IFSA Junior competitive Freeride events, venue inspection is a mandatory requirement for all riders.
-Inspection is conducted, first and foremost, to maintain the safety of competitive Freeride and to allow the athlete to make sound, responsible decisions regarding their line choice within the limitations of their ability and skill level.
-Venue inspection is mandatory for all IFSA-sanctioned junior competitions.
+The most important facet of all IFSA Junior competitive Freeride events, venue inspection is a MANDATORY requirement for all riders.
+Inspection is conducted, first and foremost, to maintain the safety of competitive Freeride and to allow the athlete to make sound, responsible decisions regarding their line choice within the limitations of their ability, skill level, weather, and the snow conditions at the time of competition.
+Venue inspection is MANDATORY for all IFSA-sanctioned competitions.